MrLixm/katana-tools-lxm/src/instancing/kui/README.md

 ## Comments

-Docstrings can be a bit confusing as sometimes `instance` is referring to the Lua class object that is instanced, and sometimes to the Katana instance object.
+- Docstrings can be a bit confusing as sometimes `instance` is referring to the Lua class object that is instanced, and sometimes to the Katana instance object.

-When you see `-- /!\ perfs` means the bloc might be run a heavy amount of time and had to be written with this in mind.
+- When you see `-- /!\ perfs` means the bloc might be run a heavy amount of time and had to be written with this in mind.

+### Implementing a new attribute

+TODO

 ## PointCloudData

-Here is a look at what some attributes looks like
+Here is a look at what some attributes look like.
+There is no difference between hierarchical and array for attributes stored.
+Only methods varies.

+`common` and `arbitrary` share the same structure except `arbitrary` has an additional attribute `additional` (and key is not a token).

+### attrs

 ```lua
 -- attributes at init time